Vietnam.vn - Nền tảng quảng bá Việt Nam

 The telephone can seem like a sinister, disturbing device.
 It “rings loudly from the depths of the bourgeois house,” the literary scholar David Trotter observes, “to expose its contents.”

 Its authoritative ringing was an attack on privacy, sudden and relentless.
-In Prague in the 1910s, Franz Kafka developed a fear of the telephone, which seemed almost supernatural to him as it could separate the voice from the body.
+In Prague in the 1910s, Franz Kafka developed a fear of the telephone, which seemed almost supernatural to him in its ability to separate the voice from the body.

 In Kafka's short story My Neighbor (1917), a young businessman imagines that his rivals can hear his calls through walls, as if the device had completely broken through physical barriers.